Celestine97/607_Project_3/OPTIMIZATION.md

 ## 3. Numerical Stability

 ### 3.1 Extreme p value computation - use log scale

+(not implemented in the simulation, because under the original setting, the current method is very stable; and usually we don't have such extreme p-values)

 **Improved Version:**
 ```python
 # Lower-level C implementation